MatheAss 9.0Analysis

 Calculus of arbitrairy Functions

 The program examines an arbitrary function ƒ.
-This means: The derivations are determined; the function is investigated in regard of zeros, extremes and points of inflection for a range which had been determined beforehand; the diagrams of ƒ, ƒ', and ƒ" are plotted; a table of values is issued.
+This means: The derivatives are determined; the function is investigated in regard of zeros, extremes (turning points) and inflection points for a previously defined range.
+The graphs of ƒ, ƒ', and ƒ" are plotted and a table of values is output.

 Input